Below you will find information about our current graduate students.

 Office: UH 6504

-Emily is a second-year doctoral student in Dr. Geers’ lab.
+Emily is a fifth-year doctoral student in Dr. Geers’ lab.
 She earned her B.A. in psychology from the University of Toledo, with a minor in chemistry.
-Emily is broadly interested in branding designation and placebo/nocebo effects, and how these can alter treatment choice and perceptions.
-Her research aims to improve patient access to medicines.
-In her free time, Emily enjoys baking, bike riding, reading, and spending time with her dog, Myles.
+Emily is broadly interested in identifying techniques to reduce nocebo effects and increase placebo effects.
+Her research aims to improve patient health outcomes.
+In her free time, Emily enjoys reading, baking, and spending time with her husband and daughter.

 Email: Michael.Vang@rockets.utoledo.edu